 Overestimating the value of homepage traffic

 Given advancements in search behavior and search engine ranking algorithms, users who don’t know your brand are far more likely to find your site from blog or video content than your homepage.
-Use Google Analytics to learn which pages are drawing the most traffic and optimize them to encourage maximum visibility for your brand.
+Use Google Analytics to learn which pages draw the most traffic and optimize them to encourage maximum visibility for your brand.

 Eliminating extra taps and clicks whenever possible

 Today’s users want to engage with brands in a meaningful way.
 When your website encourages them to breeze through using the least possible number of taps and clicks you’re passing up interactions that can strengthen customer loyalty.
-In fact if you can hold a user’s attention for just three minutes they are twice as likely to return.
+In fact, if you can hold a user’s attention for just three minutes they are twice as likely to return.